Lume

 Layer 4: Optimise Your Streaming Device

-Clear app cache before the tournament: In Firestick Settings β†’ Applications β†’ Manage Installed Applications β†’ your IPTV app β†’ Clear Cache.
-Do this for TiviMate and IPTV Smarters before the World Cup begins.
+Clear app cache before a major match: In Firestick Settings β†’ Applications β†’ Manage Installed Applications β†’ your IPTV app β†’ Clear Cache.
+Do this for TiviMate and IPTV Smarters while the World Cup is underway.

 Close background apps: On older devices, background apps compete for RAM.
 Hold the Home button on your Firestick remote and close all background apps before starting a World Cup match.